-Well, I can say out loud proudly that this field has its hands wide open without having any gender discrimination.
-The only thing the customers seek is your uniqueness and out of the box thinking when it comes to hiring any food photographer.
+Well, I can say out loud proudly that this field has its hands wide open without any gender discrimination.
+The only thing the customers seek is your uniqueness and out-of-the-box thinking when it comes to hiring any food photographer.

 7. How can we encourage more women to take photography as a profession?